Tips for Using Resume Keywords

 Tips for Using Keywords in Your Resume

-- Be specific.
 Include keywords that are as closely related to the specific job as possible.
-The more focused and specific you are in your language, the better chance you'll have at showing you are a good match.
+The more focused and specific you are in your language, the better chance you'll have at showing you are a good match and get picked up by resume scanning software.

-- Use as many as possible.
-Make sure you have touched on most, if not all, of the keywords that are most relevant to each position.
-Do not use a skill keyword if you actually do not have that skill.
+Make sure you have touched on most, if not all, of the keywords that are relevant to each position.
+Of course, do not use a skill keyword if you don't have that skill.
 Incorporate as many appropriate keywords as possible that help you match your qualifications to the job.
 However, the keywords must be appropriate and flow seamlessly throughout your resume.
 In other words, don't overdo it.

 Include a mix of different types of keywords, including soft skills, hard skills, industry buzzwords, certifications, and more.
 Using a wide variety of keywords will show that you have all of the diverse qualities necessary for the job.
 Also, the company's resume scanning software might be programmed for a particular keyword, so you'll want to include synonyms of the keywords.
 For example, you might have "developer" as a keyword on your resume, but the company uses creator instead.
 By using multiple versions of keywords and phrases, your resume will have a better chance of getting picked up by a scanning program.

 In order for an employer or a scanning program to find your keywords, sprinkle keywords throughout your resume.
 You might incorporate these words into your resume summary statement, past job descriptions, the skills section of your resume, and any other part of your resume that seems appropriate.

 Using Keywords in Your Cover Letter

 Be sure to include keywords in the body of your letter.
 For example, if you focus on one or two of your skills in the body of your letter, make sure your skills and the keywords match the keywords and description from the job listing.